nichtlegacy/PlexWatch/README.md

 - **Plex Monitoring**: Displays active streams with details like title, user, progress, quality, and player info (up to 8 streams).
 - **SABnzbd Integration**: Tracks ongoing downloads with progress, speed, and size.
 - **Uptime Tracking**: Shows server uptime over 24h, 7d, and 30d with percentage and duration.
-- **Customizable Dashboard**: Updates every minute with a clean Discord embed, fully configurable via JSON.
+- **Customizable Dashboard**: Updates every minute with a clean Discord embed, fully configurable via YAML.
 - **Bot Presence**: Reflects Plex status and stream count in the bot's Discord status.
 - **Logging**: Detailed logs for debugging and tracking bot activity.